sjmoran/deeplpf-image-enhancement/README.md

 ### Pre-trained models

 * Adobe-DPE: see pretrained_models/adobe_dpe directory.
 Model trained on the Adobe5K dataset using the splits and image pre-processing outlined in the DeepPhotoEnhancer paper.
 * Adobe-UPE: see pretrained_models/adobe_upe directory.
 Model trained on the Adobe5K dataset using the splits and image pre-processing outlined in the DeepUPE paper.
 Thanks to Yucheng Lu (yucheng.l@outlook.com) for this pre-trained model.
-The model was applined in [this paper](https://arxiv.org/abs/2106.14844).
+The model was applied in [this paper](https://arxiv.org/abs/2106.14844).

 ### Bibtex